 4. What are Singapore’s Personal Tax Returns and Personal Income Tax Filing Deadlines?

 You’ll need to submit your tax return to IRAS by 15 April if you are filing by paper, or by 18 April if you are filing your return online.
 It’s important to submit on time if you wish to avoid incurring a penalty.

 Getting to grips with personal taxes in Singapore is no easy task.
-The amount you’ll ultimately pay when you come to filing your annual return will depend on your residency status, local and overseas income and much more, so it’s important to properly understand your unique tax situation and the various reliefs available to you.
-Don’t forget that:
+The amount you’ll ultimately pay when you come to file your annual return will depend on your residency status, local and overseas income, and much more, so it’s important to properly understand your unique tax situation and the various reliefs available to you.